bellerbrock/WeatherLogger/README.md

 # Step 6: Set up logging via API

 Create a Google sheet.
 Copy the sheet name and id into the config.py file.
-Follow [google's instructions](https://gspread.readthedocs.io/en/latest/oauth2.html) to enable api access for logging.
+Install google api python client `pip install --upgrade google-api-python-client oauth2client` Follow [google's instructions](https://gspread.readthedocs.io/en/latest/oauth2.html) to enable api access for logging.
 Currently they are:
 - Go to Google Developers Console and create a new project.
 - In the box labeled “Search for APIs and Services”, search for “Google Drive API” and enable it.
 - In the box labeled “Search for APIs and Services”, search for “Google Sheets API” and enable it.
 - Go to “APIs & Services > Credentials” and choose “Create credentials > Service account key”.
 - Fill out the form, click “Create key”, and select “JSON” and click “Create”.

 You will automatically download a JSON file with credentials.
 Copy to the pi zero WeatherLogger repo and name it sheets-api-credentials.json.
 Run `python read-sensors.py` to test logging.